CleanCocoa/cleancocoa.github.io/_posts/2017-06-10-last-where.md

 comments: on
 ---

 For quite a while I didn't notice `Sequence.first(where:)` exists.
 It's like `first`, only with a condition.
+[Proposed and implemented](https://github.com/apple/swift/pull/2529/) by [Russ Bishop](http://russbishop.net), by the way.
 I have now happily migrated from my self-baked `findFirst` to this method -- only to find out today that there's not `last(where:)` equivalent.

 Makes sense at first, since `Sequence` is not stride-able backwards.
 But `BidirectionalCollection` is, and thus Array.